US Secretary of State Blinken in South Africa on Africa tour | Times Leader

 By MOGOMOTSI MAGOME

-JOHANNESBURG (AP) — U.S. Secretary of State Antony Blinken began his three-nation tour of Africa with his arrival in South Africa on Sunday.
+JOHANNESBURG (AP) — U.S. Secretary of State Antony Blinken began his three-nation tour of Africa Sunday by visiting a museum in South Africa commemorating how the country’s Black youths helped to end white racist rule.

 South Africa is one of many African countries that have maintained a neutral stance on the war and have not publicly criticized Russia.

-On Sunday after an early morning arrival, Blinken is to visit the Hector Pieterson memorial in Soweto township, which commemorates a student killed in 1976 when protesting South Africa’s regime of racial oppression, apartheid, which ended in 1994.
+After an early morning arrival, Blinken visited the Hector Pieterson memorial in Soweto township, on the outskirts of Johannesburg, which honors a student killed in 1976 when protesting South Africa’s regime of racial oppression, apartheid, which ended in 1994.

+Blinken laid a wreath at the memorial accompanied by Pieterson’s sister, Antoinette Sithole.
+He also toured the museum, which contains artifacts, photographs and videos of South Africa’s struggle against apartheid.

+“Hector’s story is one that really resonates because we have our own struggle for freedom and equality in the United States and South Africa’s story is unique but there are also so many common elements, and that resonates powerfully,” said Blinken.

 On Monday, Blinken will describe the United States’ strategies for sub-Saharan Africa in a major policy speech at the University of Pretoria.
 Africa has been hard-hit by the effect of the global COVID-19 pandemic and the rising food and oil prices caused by Russia’s war in Ukraine.

-Blinken and Pandor will also hold a press conference Monday in which the two countries’ different positions on the Ukraine war are expected to be visible.
+Blinken will also hold a press conference Monday with South Africa’s Minister of International Relations Naledi Pandor in which the two countries’ different positions on the Ukraine war are expected to be visible.

 Blinken will go on to visit Congo and Rwanda this week to end his international tour which also took him to Cambodia and the Philippines.